I had a revelation a few years ago.

 Heads up, if these goals sound good, you might like this list of travel workouts!

 14. Go Alcohol-Free for ‘X’ Amount of time

 I’m all for having a drink, but I’m all too aware of the harm it can do too.
 Going without it for a set period of time (or giving up entirely) is a worthy health goal for anyone to set.

 15. Avoid Excessive Screen Time

 The average adult in the US spends 11 hours a day on a screen.
 That’s terrifying!
-For mind, body and soul, it’s vital to get breaks.
-Setting an explicit goal to get away from mobiles, computers and tablets is a great way to enhance daily experience.
+For the mind, body, and soul, it’s vital to get breaks.
+Setting an explicit goal to get away from mobiles, computers, and tablets is a great way to enhance your daily experience.
 Over time, that amounts to a better life.